Active Learning in Thailand 2025: Guide for Teachers — KET

 Feedback: Offer meaningful feedback to refine learning objectives and boost student performance.

-Safe Space: Build democratic classrooms where all voices matter—key for social processes.
+Safe Space: Build democratic classrooms where all voices matter, key for social processes.

 Balancing Act

-Teachers provide structure but avoid over-directing.
 It’s about engaging students while ensuring class time aligns with goals.

 Different Types of Active Learning